mrhm-dev/full-stack-army/resources/lecture-101/README.md

 1. Scheme:

-    - The scheme indicates the protocol or mechanism use dto access the resource.
+    - The scheme indicates the protocol or mechanism used to access the resource.

     - Examples: <code>"http://", "https://", "ftp://", "file://", "milto:"</code>